Fitness Approximation through Machine Learning

+\item \textit{Benchmark problems}.
+It is quite simple nowadays to access numerous datasets.
+However, our goal was quality not quantity: ML datasets would usually not serve to showcase our approach, nor are they, in fact, the intended target problems, because fitness computation is cheap, or at least not costly enough.
+We specifically sought out simulation problems, where fitness computation is \textit{very} costly.
+This necessitated a hefty amount of behind-the-scenes exploration, testing, and coding, as such simulators are usually not written with GAs in mind.

+\item \textit{Baseline algorithms}.
+There are two approaches to performing fitness approximation: model-based approximation and similarity-based approximation \citep{tong2021surrogate}.
+As will be described below, our method is ML-based, yet takes solution similarity into account.
+We compared our method with other methods from both approximation approaches. \end{enumerate}

-The next section surveys relevant literature on fitness approximation. \autoref{sec:background} provides brief backgrounds on linear ML models and Gymnasium. \autoref{sec:problems} introduces the problems being solved herein: Blackjack and Frozen Lake. \autoref{sec:method} describes the proposed framework in detail, followed by experimental results in \autoref{sec:experiments}. \autoref{sec:extensions} presents two extensions to our method, involving novelty search and hidden fitness scores.
+The next section surveys relevant literature on fitness approximation. \autoref{sec:background} provides brief backgrounds on linear ML models and Gymnasium. \autoref{sec:problems} introduces the problems being solved herein: Blackjack, Frozen Lake, and Monster Cliff Walking. \autoref{sec:method} describes the proposed framework in detail, followed by experimental results in \autoref{sec:experiments}. \autoref{sec:extensions} presents two extensions to our method, involving novelty search and hidden fitness scores.
 We end with concluding remarks and future work in \autoref{sec:conclude}.